 - Fever (due to a possible infection)

 Dogs at a Higher Risk of Developing Hot Spots

-Many dog owners wonder whether or not their dog may be at a higher risk of developing hot spots.
-The answer is yes.
-Certain dogs are more prone to hot spots.
-Studies show that dogs that spend more time in the water are at a higher risk of having hot spots.
-Additionally, dogs with conditions such as hip dysplasia are also at a high risk as they tend to constantly lick the pain inflicted area.
-This is true of dogs with all kinds of ailments.
-If the dog is licking and biting incessantly, they will likely develop a hot spot.
+You may be wondering whether or not your dog may be at a higher risk of developing hot spots.
+Although hot spots can affect any dog, certain breeds are more prone than others.
+Studies show that dogs that spend more time in water are at a higher risk of having hot spots.
+Additionally, dogs with conditions such as hip dysplasia are also at a higher risk, as they tend to constantly lick the painful area.
+This can be true of dogs with all kinds of ailments.
+If the dog is incessantly licking or biting, they will likely develop a hot spot.

-Finally, long-haired dog breeds are also more prone to hot spots than those with shorter hair.
-Pair a long-haired dog breed with one who also loves the water... chances are you may have to deal with a hot spot every now and then.
+Long-haired dog breeds are also more prone to hot spots than those with shorter hair.
+Pair a long-haired dog breed with one who also loves the water... chances are you may have to deal with hot spots every now and then.

-The following breeds tend to be at a higher risk of developing a hot spot than other breeds:
+The following breeds tend to be at a higher risk of developing hot spots than other breeds:

 - Golden Retrievers

 - Labrador Retrievers

 With that said, just because you have one of the aforementioned breeds doesn't mean they will definitely develop hot spots.
 On the same note, it is important for dog owners to understand that if the circumstances align, any dog, of any breed, can potentially develop hot spots.